shahar603/SpaceXtract/README.md

 extrct.py
 =========
-extract.py is a Python module that allows anyone with a very little knowlage in programming to be able to analyse data from SpaceX webcast, Live, after launch or Offline.
+extract.py is a Python module that allows anyone with a little knowledge in programming to be able to analyse data from SpaceX webcast, Live, after launch or Offline.

 Installing the required modules
 ===============================